-Here we are two years into the pandemic, and we’ve certainly learned a few things about why ecommerce success is so tied to having strong product recommendations, online personalization and rock-solid demand forecasting.
-Here are 3 core reasons why ecommerce product recommendations and personalization urgency has never been more pressing than it is today.
+Here we are two years into the pandemic, and we’ve certainly learned a few things about why ecommerce success is so tied to having strong product recommendations, online personalization, and rock-solid demand forecasting.
+Here are three core reasons why ecommerce product recommendations and personalization urgency has never been more pressing than it is today:

-According to UN trade and development experts UNCTAD, the ecommerce sector saw a “dramatic” rise in its share of all retail sales, from 16 percent to 19 percent in 2020, representing a $27 trillion leap in ecommerce around the world.
-Even with in-person shopping having picked up again this year, the trend was furthered in the United States during the first 3 quarters of 2021, with ecommerce reaching $612.86 billion, up 16.4% from $526.72 billion in the first three quarters of 2020.
+According to UN trade and development experts UNCTAD, the ecommerce sector saw a “dramatic” rise in its share of all retail sales, from 16% to 19% in 2020, representing a $27 trillion leap in ecommerce around the world.
+Even with in-person shopping having picked up again this year, the trend was furthered in the United States during the first three quarters of 2021, with ecommerce reaching $612.86 billion, up 16.4% from $526.72 billion in the first three quarters of 2020.

 The Covid variants such as Omicron that we’ve seen impacting market volatility are only going to further fuel the drive from traditional to digital retail and beyond in the year to come.
-This is why forward-looking retailers are so focused on boosting conversions at the digital point of sale, which means a search experience that helps shoppers discover the products they really want based on their style, personal preferences, and current context.
+This is why forward-looking retailers are so focused on boosting conversions at the digital point of sale.
+This means supplying a search experience that helps shoppers discover the products they really want based on their style, personal preferences, and current context.